"Paddy" to the Rescue: Patrick O’Rorke and the 140th New York at Gettysburg

 O’Rorke as the first Irish immigrant to be accepted at West Point.
 (Photo Credit: Ancient Order of Hibernians)

 With their leader down and facing withering enemy fire, O’Rorke’s troops carried on the fight.
-In their fury, the soldiers of the 140th New York focused their attention on O’Rorke’s killer, ensuring it “was Johnny’s last shot,” and supposedly hitting the Rebel 17 times.
+In their fury, the soldiers of the 140th New York focused their attention on O’Rorke’s killer, ensuring it “was Johnny’s last shot,” and supposedly hitting that particular rebel 17 times.

 Colonel O’Rorke and the 140th New York’s timely arrival helped save the Union at Little Round Top.
-Their firepower finally forced the Confederates to fall back, but the cost was heavy.
+Their firepower finally forced the Confederates to fall back.
+The cost, however, was heavy.
 In a short span of fighting, O’Rorke and nearly a quarter of his men became casualties.
 Their sacrifices were pivotal to safeguarding the extreme left flank of the Federal line on July 2.
-By standing tall when it mattered most, they also helped make it possible for the Union to achieve ultimate victory at Gettysburg after repulsing Pickett’s Charge the following day.
+By standing tall when it mattered most, they also helped make it possible for the Union to achieve ultimate victory at Gettysburg after repulsing the Army of Northern Virginia's grand 13,000-man-strong assault against the center of the Union line along Cemetery Ridge the following day.